Skip to main content

 After you serve the notice

-If the tenant pays or vacates within the notice period, no further action is needed.
-If the tenant does nothing after proper notice, a landlord may still need to file and prove an eviction case in court — the notice is a prerequisite step, not a possession order, and Texas court rules govern any hearing and response deadlines from there.
+If the tenant pays or vacates within the notice period, no further possession step may be needed.
+If the tenant does nothing after proper notice and the full period has expired, a landlord may still need to file and prove an eviction case in court.
+The notice is a prerequisite step, not a possession order, and Texas court rules govern any later case.

 State-specific caution

 Ready to download the Texas notice?
-The complete notice file is available immediately after secure checkout.
+The complete notice packet is available immediately after secure checkout.

 100% satisfaction guarantee